-A practicum hour is actual time, not semester hour; a 45-50 minute session can be counted as a full hour.
-2. Practicum hours are mutually exclusive - you may not count an activity under more than one category (assessment/intervention, support, or supervision).
-Practicum is defined as formal training sanctioned by the University program for which you receive academic credit and supervision.
+- 1. A practicum hour is actual time, not semester hour; a 45-50 minute session can be counted as a full hour.
+2. Practicum hours are mutually exclusive you may not count an activity under more than one category (assessment/intervention, support, or supervision). - 3.
+Practicum is defined as formal training sanctioned by the University program.
 4. Other clinical or professional experience may be documented in a manner similar to but separate from practicum hours.
-In listing specific tests administered, you may combine numbers from practicum, work, and research experiences (but not practice administrations).
+5. In listing specific tests administered, you may combine numbers from practicum, work, and research experiences (but not practice administrations).
 6. In addition to number of reports written for specific tests administered, APPIC asks for the number of integrated reports written, which includes: history, interview, and at least two tests administered.
 7. Teaching experiences also may be documented.